Continuous disk space alerts for /storage/archive Guest File System in Aria Operations

 Resolution

-To exclude this file system from triggering the alert, perform the following steps.
+To exclude the /storage/archive file system from triggering the alert, perform the following steps.

-1. Log in to Aria Operations with a user account with privileges to create symptom definitions.
+1. Log in to Aria Operations with an administrative level user account

-6. Navigate to Configure > Alerts > Symptom Definitions.
+2. Navigate to Operations > Configurations > Symptom Definitions.

-• Change the name of the Symptom as desired, to identify it as a custom definition
+• Change the name of the cloned copy of the symptom as desired to identify it as a custom critical level symptom

-• Expand Advanced Settings and select the box Evaluate on instance Metrics.
-Doing this will allow you to exclude the archive file system.
+• Expand Advanced Settings and check the box Evaluate on instance Metrics.

 • Expand Guest File System on the right and then expand /storage/archive.

-Note: If /storage/archive cannot be found, click the square Select Specific Object button to select a VM known to have this metric, filtering for your vCenter Server Appliance.
+Note: If /storage/archive cannot be found, click the Select Specific Object button and filter for a vCenter Server Appliance VM then click Select

 • Under the /storage/archive/ filesystem, drag the Partition Utilization (%) metric over so it appears under the list of excluded metric instances.